 Vibrant, eye-grabbing designs and details have made him a local favorite and artist auteur.
 Some of his most famous murals can be seen in Loring Park at both the Butcher and the Boar and 4 Bells.
-You can purchase smaller prints and he has plenty of Minnesota-themed artwork that are perfect for the cabin up north, or the bar area of your home.
+You can purchase smaller prints and he has plenty of Minnesota-themed artwork that is perfect for the cabin up north, or the bar area of your home.

 A contemporary painter, Melissa Loop’s art is absolutely gorgeous and mesmerizingly colorful.
 We envision her island-themed art working well in homes that feature white or neutral spaces, where the colors of the art can truly pop.

-An up and coming artist in Minnesota, Anthony Lovinella’s punky, digital artwork looks fantastic in wall art form, and is the perfect centerpiece to any home.
+An up-and-coming artist in Minnesota, Anthony Lovinella’s punky, digital artwork looks fantastic in wall art form and is the perfect centerpiece to any home.